-As investors, we hold our investee companies to high standards when it comes to diversity and inclusion policies and practices, and we have seen first-hand how companies can reap the benefits of strong performance in this area.
+As investors, we hold our investee companies to high standards when it comes to diversity, equity and inclusion policies and practices, and we have seen first-hand how companies can reap the benefits of strong performance in this area.

 We have increasingly turned this lens on ourselves and the asset management industry as a whole, which we know faces structural challenges on this topic.
-We know that we have much more progress to make, but our leadership and our employees are committed to improving our own diversity and inclusion practices, as well as speaking up within our industry to push for better practices.
+Our leadership and our employees are committed to improving our own diversity, equity and inclusion practices, as well as speaking up within our industry to push for better practices.

-Established in 2018 and led by our chief investment officer Curt Custard, our diversity and inclusion committee has already made a big impact on daily life at Newton, developing proactive approaches to harnessing the benefits of diversity.
-So far, the committee has launched a range of events which aim to break down barriers across the business, including a book club and a ‘coffee roulette’ programme, as well as informative breakfast sessions to educate employees on key diversity and inclusion topics.
+Our Diversity, equity and inclusion council promotes diversity of thought, background and experience within Newton.
+So far, the council has launched a range of events which aim to break down barriers across the business, including a book club and a ‘coffee roulette’ programme, as well as information sessions to educate employees on key diversity and inclusion topics.

 Our hiring practices

 We are working hard to ensure that our hiring practices are as inclusive as possible.
 We know we can do better in this area, for example by improving the racial diversity of our workforce and closing our gender pay gap, and we are seeking to do so via a number of recruitment initiatives.
 Among these are requiring a diverse slate of candidates for consideration for all open roles, using blind CVs, and holding regular unconscious bias training for staff.